LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Our Method: LSHBloom

 \subsection{Insertion}

 Given a Jaccard similarity threshold $T \in$ [0, 1], MinHashLSH traditionally groups signatures into a series of $b$ bands of size $r$ such that an exact match in one band for two columns of the MinHash signature matrix denotes a duplicate document.
 That is, with high probability, the two documents with a matching band have Jaccard similarity greater than or equal to the threshold.
 To avoid storing the signatures in full, as is required by MinHashLSH, we assign each band of the minhash signature matrix its own Bloom filter.
-Thus we have in total $b$ Bloom filters, and a collision in any one indicates a duplicate document.
+Thus, we have in total $b$ Bloom filters, and a collision in any one indicates a duplicate document.

-When we wish to insert a document into the index, we first compute the MinHash signature for a document, which is a vector of integers (each produced by a universal hash function).
+To insert a document into the index, we first compute its MinHash signature, which is a vector of integers (each produced by a universal hash function).
 Then, we group the rows into $b$ bands of size $r$, as dictated by the MinHashLSH algorithm.
-It is desirable to hash this list of integers onto a single value that we can readily insert into a Bloom filter in a manner that minimizes collisions.
-To do so, we take advantage of the fact that each MinHash signature value is computed using a universal hash function, with the property that the probability of a hash collision is $1/N$ where $N$ is the range of possible hash values \cite{carter1977universal}.
-Then, we can hash a vector $\bar{x}$ of $r$ integers as follows:
+It is desirable to hash this list of integers into a single value that we can readily insert into a Bloom filter in a manner that minimizes collisions.
+To do so, we take advantage of the fact that each MinHash signature value ($h_i(x_i)$) is computed using a universal hash function (in our case, SHA1~\cite{sha1}), with the property that the probability of a hash collision is $1/N$ where $N$ is the range of possible hash values.
+Then, we can hash a vector $\bar{x}$ of $r$ integers as follows \cite{carter1977universal}:

-This approach enables us to map each band to a single integer value with known collision probability.
+This approach enables us to map each band of MinHash signatures to a single integer value with known collision probability ($1/N$).
 To insert a document into the index, we simply insert each of the $b$ final integer values into each of the $b$ Bloom filters corresponding to the $b$ bands in the signature matrix.